-The national network television program, World in Action, screened on TV in Britain in 1989, drew attention to the effect of Dioxin pollution, its major source of production, and the part it played in sanitary protection manufacture.
-The unconcerned response of the international feminine hygiene brands so appalled Susie Hewson that her immediate response was to undertake the development of her own tampons and pads with full concern for the health of women and the effect on the environment in production and at disposal.
+World in Action, a national network television program screened in Britain in 1989, drew attention to the effect of Dioxin pollution, its major source of production, and the part it played in sanitary protection manufacture.
+The unconcerned response of the international feminine hygiene brands so appalled Susie Hewson that her immediate response was to develop her own range of tampons and pads, with full concern for the health of women and the effect of production and disposal on the environment.

-In the late nineteen eighties, the world was mostly less concerned for climate change and the understanding and concern for our ecosystems and environmental pollution created from global industrial nations was a rarity.
+In the late 1980’s the world was largely unconcerned about climate change, and public outcry about the effect of environmental pollution on our planet’s ecosystems was rare.
 Campaigning and action was left to organizations such as Greenpeace, The Women’s Environmental Network and Friends of the Earth who, to most, were considered to be principled hangovers from the campaigners of the 60’s and 70’s.
-One of their members Susie Hewson, absolutely understood the direction we were headed and the consequence our actions would have on our planet, and this lead her to the creation of Natracare organic and natural feminine hygiene, the first of its kind in the world.
+One of their members, Susie Hewson, saw the direction we were headed and the consequences our actions would have on our planet, which led her to the creation of Natracare organic and natural feminine hygiene - the first of its kind in the world.

-Susie Hewson dedicated her time to her family and her new found destiny, her new business which began with the research and development of Natracare.
-This involved exploring and researching the damaging raw materials used in the production of tampons and sanitary pads and the development of a viable, functional solution for women.
+Susie Hewson dedicated her time to both her family and her new business.
+She began with the research and development of Natracare, exploring and researching the damaging raw materials used in the production of tampons and sanitary pads, and developing a viable, functional solution for women.
 Natracare was launched in 1989 with a full range, including the world’s first certified organic cotton tampons and totally chlorine-free sanitary pads and panty liners.
 But this was just the beginning of her quest.

-The familiar sanitary pads and liners we have grown up with are made from over 90% plastic which is a by product of the petroleum industry, together with dioxin-releasing chlorine bleached wood pulp.
-The list of plastic materials used in feminine hygiene products includes polyethylene (commonly known as polythene also used to make disposable shopping bags), polypropylene and the superabsorbent polyacrylates, the creation of which produces environmental and climate changing toxins.
-Plastic is not biodegradable and sanitary products containing these crude oil polymers (also called polyolefins) pollute the land and oceans of the world for all eternity.
+The familiar sanitary pads and liners we have grown up with are made from over 90% petroleum-based plastic, and dioxin-releasing chlorine bleached wood pulp.
+The list of plastics used in feminine hygiene products includes polyethylene (used in disposable shopping bags), polypropylene and superabsorbent polyacrylates, the creation of which produces environmental and climate changing toxins.
+Plastic is not biodegradable and sanitary products containing these materials will pollute the land and oceans of the world for thousands of years.

-Natracare’s multiple award winning range of organic cotton tampons, sanitary pads, panty liners, nursing pads, baby and intimate wipes, are unique in being made from only certified organic and natural, sustainable and renewable materials that are biodegradable and compostable.
+Natracare’s multiple award winning range of organic cotton tampons, sanitary pads, panty liners, nursing pads and wipes are unique in being made from only certified organic and natural, sustainable and renewable materials that are biodegradable and compostable.

-Natracare’s environmental commitment is reaffirmed by becoming the first brand to achieve a scientifically validated, independently accredited life cycle analysis in the form of an international Environmental Product Declaration (EPD - www.environdec.com) in 2008 as well as achieving an SIS green labelling accreditation.
-Susie Hewson obtained the Women in Ethical Business award in 2008 and in 2009, achieved an Ethical Accreditation, being congratulated on achieving an outstanding Ethical Accreditation Index score of 92, placing Natracare at the top of the table for the Sanitary Protection sector.
+Natracare’s environmental commitment is reaffirmed by becoming the first brand to achieve a scientifically validated, independently accredited life cycle analysis in the form of an international Environmental Product Declaration (EPD) in 2008 as well as achieving an SIS green labelling accreditation.
+Susie Hewson obtained the Women in Ethical Business award in 2008, and Natracare tops the table in the Ethical Company Organisation's feminine care ethical rankings with the maximum score of 100.